gcastill0/go-integration-playground/tasks/task1-jsonfix/README.md

 Syntax checking for well-formed JSON refers to bytes that conform exactly to the JSON grammar so a parser can build a single, unambiguous parse tree.
 A well-formed document has exactly one top-level value, either an object or array; objects use curly braces with double-quoted string keys and colon-separated values; arrays use brackets with comma-separated elements.

 A common approach is to use `Linting` to ensure JSON is well-formed before any deeper checks.
-The main drawback with this approach is that syntax-validation tools tend to report only the first syntax error it encounters.
+The main drawback with this approach is that syntax-validation tools tend to report only the first syntax error they encounter.
 Thus, a validation effort may require a number of iterations and human oversight.

 #### Common tools

+  In this exercise, we used `jq` as a first resort.
+It already installed in available testing systems, and it is well understood.

   `jq` is a lightweight command-line JSON processor that doubles as a fast, strict syntax checker—perfect for linting.
 It parses input according to the JSON grammar specification, fails on malformed documents, and can pretty-print or normalize output for review.
 A simple invocation like `jq -e . data/jdoc_original.json` returns a non-zero exit code and an error message (with line and column) when the JSON isn’t well-formed, making it easy to gate builds on valid syntax.